To inspire children and families toward an appreciation of local history through hands-on learning.

 Your Donation Makes A Difference!

 Please support our work — bringing history to life.
-Your financial contribution makes it possible for us to bring high-quality educational experiences to kids in under served communities in Lane County.
-Click the Donate button above and be a part of the magic!
+Your financial contribution makes it possible for us to bring high-quality educational experiences to kids in under-served communities in Lane County.
+Click the Donate button above and show your support!